-With small beginnings, webexpenses has experienced quite the expansion period over the last half decade or so.
-Seeing a consistent annual growth of 30% since 2014, a client base increase of over 500%, expansion into the US and Australia, and now providing solutions for over 250,000 end users across 1,500 clients worldwide, it is safe to say we’ve come a long way from from where we started.
+With small beginnings, Webexpenses has experienced quite the expansion period over the last half-decade or so.
+Seeing a consistent annual growth of 30% since 2014, a client base increase of over 500%, expansion into the US and Australia, and now providing solutions for over 250,000 end users across 1,500 clients worldwide, it is safe to say we’ve come a long way from where we started.

 Of the months of the year, November proved to be the most lavish, with £16 million worth of business expenses being processed.
-November is no doubt a busy precursor month for the large amount of festivities to follow, especially in retail.
-As a result, we’ve determined that the influx of increased expenses in November comes down to a lot of pre-Christmas client schmoozing, travelling to and from suppliers, clients and partners, and the temporary increase in seasonal staff that may be claiming.
+November is no doubt a busy precursor month for a large number of festivities to follow, especially in retail.
+As a result, we’ve determined that the influx of increased expenses in November comes down to a lot of pre-holiday clients schmoozing, travelling to and from suppliers, clients and partners, and the temporary increase in seasonal staff that may be claiming.

-November can also been seen as a shorter month than the calendar will have you believe for business given that most people begin to shut up shop or get quieter during Thanksgiving and the run up to Christmas.
+November can also be seen as a shorter month than the calendar will have you believe for business given that most people begin to shut up shop or get quieter during Thanksgiving and the run-up to Christmas.
 As a result of all the festivity, there becomes an underlying pressure to close those seasonal deals before they go cold turkey.

 Throughout the weekdays (for those doing expenses at the weekend, try not to…), Monday consistently proved to be the least popular day to submit expenses by a landslide, further confirming that even with something as exciting as expenses, nobody likes Mondays… take a look for yourself:

 However, rewinding for a moment, October 1st 2018 was actually a Monday, being the only anomaly for the anti-expense Mondays…